 Manual Therapy is a process of determining and relieving soft tissue restriction and restoring minor joint motions as needed.
 This therapy occurs on a treatment (massage) table with the child relaxing.
 The fascial planes of the body are moved toward ease and elongation as possible and with a primary focus on the transverse diaphragm regions such as respiratory, pelvic etc. This type of bodywork at the spine and head is Craniosacral Therapy.
 The body is considered as a continuous system from foot to head in this method of evaluation and treatment of soft tissues.

-Hippotherapy refers to the incorporation of equine movement in treatment sessions conducted by licensed Therapists and Therapist Assistants.
+Hippotherapy refers to the incorporation of equine movement in treatment sessions conducted by licensed Physical, Occupational, Speech-Language Therapists, and Therapist Assistants.
 These therapy professionals apply clinical reasoning in the purposeful manipulation of equine movement to engage the patient’s physical and sensory systems in order to create a functional change.
-The 3 dimensional motion of the horse’s movement is translated up through the patients core providing any or all of mobilization and core strengthening or important somatosensory or body sensation input.
+The three-dimensional motion of the horse’s movement is translated up through the patients core providing any or all of mobilization and core strengthening or important somatosensory or body sensation input.
 The opportunity for continual forward motion or use of a curved line path or varied speed of walking provides a base of support that can be varied to meet the needs of individual patients.
-Used with other therapy techniques, hippotherapy is part of a patients integrated care plan.
-If you are interested in learning more about Hippotherapy you can read about it in our document What is Hippotherapy-PDF or visit the American Hippotherapy Association website.
+Used with other therapy techniques, hippotherapy is part of a patient’s integrated care plan.
+This means that a therapy session that incorporates hippotherapy is spent both in the clinic in a treatment room and in the indoor arena.
+Hippotherapy must be recommended by a physician or by one of our therapy professionals here.
+If you are interested in learning more about Hippotherapy, you can visit the American Hippotherapy Association website.

 We also have a weight limit for our Hippotherapy patients and it is 70 pounds.
-This is to ensure the health and comfort of our horses.
+This is to ensure the health and safety of our horses.